ejmr/LNVL/docs/Instructions.md

 every opcode must have a corresponding instruction, in this case the `no-op` opcode.

+### Set-Position ###

+This instruction changes the position of a target object, affecting where it appears on screen.
+The engine does not explicitly prevent the creation of this instruction for target objects which it cannot draw to the screen.
+However, generating this instruction for such objects serves no useful purpose.

+1. `target`: The object whose position will change.
+This object must have a `position` property that allows `LNVL.Position` objects for its value.

+2. `position`: The new position as an `LNVL.Position` object.

 ### Say ###

 This instruction prints dialog to the screen.
 The arguments table for